success measured by trousers

 Don't worry, J said, it's age, you inevitably get a bit bigger and, you know... saggier.
 (Was there any need for that?
 Cruel.)

 Some trousers had been hanging in there unworn for years.
-One or two pairs had missing waistband buttons, as witness to the day that admitting to myself they were too small for me was finally here (probably nearly taking someone across the restaurant's eye out in the process).
+One or two pairs had missing waistband buttons, as witness to the day that admitting to myself they were too small for me was finally here.

 I do have some clothes left that are still too small for me.
 I can still aim to be able to get into a few of the cycling jerseys I used to wear and have kept, misty-eyed at remembering where and when I finally realised that 'overstuffed sausage' was not a good look and I should buy bigger ones now.

-There's a long way to go before the smallest end of me-size clothes ceases to be under threat from J wielding the charity shop bag.
-Or the largest end now as well.
+There's a long way to go before the smallest end of me-sized clothes ceases to be under threat from J wielding the charity shop bag.
+But the largest ones are now as well.

 Post Link: https://skryblans.com/success-measured-by-trousers